All Products

 Before you run a Proxima CE task, you must prepare the following input tables:

-• The names of input tables for a task cannot contain the tmp_ string.
+• The name of an input table cannot contain the tmp_ string.
 Otherwise, the task fails to run.

-• The names of input tables and names of partitions in input tables must be 1 to 64 characters in length.
+• The names of input tables and partition values in input tables must be 1 to 64 characters in length.
 Otherwise, the task fails to run.

 • Fields